Sometimes translations are bad. And sometimes they pass bad at warp speed and crash headlong into the wall around the galaxy.

 - In a Japanese edition of Sukeban Deka: Codename = Asamiya Saki (otherwise known in the West as Yo-Yo Girl Cop) the English subtitles seem to have been generated by attempting to translate the individual words directly into English, including the names.
 The seemingly meaningless phrase "of temple" keeps recurring in the dialogue — as a translation of Asamiya, the heroine's family name.

-- A simple search of dialog online turned up a copy of X-Men 2 made much more introspective by adding the subtitles to Le Fabuleux Destin d'Amélie Poulain.
+- A simple search of dialog online turned up a copy of X2: X-Men United made much more introspective by adding the subtitles to Amélie.

 - Pedro Carolino's English As She Is Spoke.
 For those who have never heard of it, it's a Portuguese-to-English phrasebook that was written by someone who did not speak English, using a Portuguese-to-French phrasebook and a French-to-English dictionary.
+He apparently had an extremely limited knowledge of French as well.
+In other words, Carolino was using a language he barely understood as a middleman for translating into a language he didn't understand at all.
 The result, needless to say, is quite unintelligible, and hilarious to English speakers.

 - Similar to the above is the book How to Correctly English in Hundred Days, from the Correctly English Society of Singapore.

 - The mainland Chinese translation of the Harry Potter series contains many mistakes, as detailed here, with some lines being translated to the exact opposite of the original meaning.

 - There is a book for sale on Amazon entitled How to Good-bye Depression: If You Constrict Anus 100 Times Everyday.
 Malarkey? or Effective Way?.
 The only intelligible English in it is the stunned responses from the author's equally word-blender Usenet posts.